 We are lucky enough to have worked with teams and clients who have dealt with these questions more than once.
 Though each case is as unique — whether it be in the energy, utility, retail, financial services, agri-food, technology, ocean sciences, automotive or post- secondary sectors — there are common factors in every case.

 One such factor is the theory of disruptive innovation.
-It has helped us counsel organizations facing disruption, seeking to disrupt, and in how we go about our own business planning.
+It has helped us counsel organizations facing disruption and seeking to disrupt.

 The case studies are many:

 - Robo-advisors and web-based services disrupting legacy investment managers

 - My intent is to apply disruptive theory to a communications context.

 Here are five lessons we’ve taken and applied to client challenges and opportunities using disruptive innovation theory.

 “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole.”